Jesus Christ, it's been a month?

 Our tour guide (Steve if you like him, Tom if you don't) was amazing and made the whole tour lighthearted and fun despite being informative.

-It was generally agreed upon, I believe, that the most interesting piece of information that came out of the tour was news of Seattle's former "garment disctrict", which raked in upwards of 80% of Seattles income for A few several years due to a very loose definition of "hemming" which involved the "seamstress" letting someone put his "penis" into her "vagina".
+It was generally agreed upon, I believe, that the most interesting piece of information that came out of the tour was news of Seattle's former "garment disctrict", which raked in upwards of 80% of Seattles income for several years due to a very loose definition of "hemming" which involved the "seamstress" letting someone put his "penis" into her "vagina".
 You know, if you catch my drift.

 So the long and short of it is that my hometown was built on a foundation of mud, shit, lies, sex, and a stolen Alaskan totem pole.
 I knew there was a reason I loved Seattle so much.